codedthinking/bead.zip/bead-comprehensive-guide.md

 - **No assumptions** about programming languages, frameworks, or tools
 - **You manage execution** - bead only manages files and dependencies
 - **Convention over configuration** - minimal constraints, maximum flexibility
+- **Tool independence** - works with any workflow that uses the file system for scripts and data

 ### 3. **Explicit Dependency Management**
 - **Declare all inputs explicitly** via `bead input add`